Browse by Medical Category

 If you would like to request an appointment, please call us at 617-724-3705.
 We ask that you have any relevant medical records faxed to our office for review prior to your appointment.
 Please bring all relevant test results to your first visit, including hard copies (or digital films on CD) of your Chest CT scans and/or Chest x-rays.

-At your first appointment, you will see Dr. Richard N. Channick who will review your medical history, perform a physical evaluation, and order any necessary follow-up tests.
+At your first appointment, you will see one of our pulmonary hypertension physicians who will review your medical history, perform a physical evaluation, and order any necessary follow-up tests.
 Our nurses and administrative staff will communicate next steps in your treatment plan.

 Making the diagnosis of pulmonary hypertension (high blood pressure in the lungs) and determining optimal treatment requires a skilled, experienced team.
 Given the number of conditions that can lead to PH and the number of effective therapies available for this disorder, each individual requires a comprehensive evaluation.
 Many disorders are associated with PH, including: